Markiv9999/Neural_Compiler/README.md

 ## Reaching out

-Feel free to hmu on vikram.srikanth.10@gmail.com if you find this interesting
+Feel free to reach out on vikram.srikanth.10@gmail.com if you find this interesting.